RepRapLtd/Lorenz/README.md

 # Lorenz
 Delta RepRap

-This is a delta RepRap design named after Konrad Lorenz.
+This is a delta RepRap design named for Konrad Lorenz.

 See also the RepRap Lorenz Facebook group: